How to Grow the String of Dolphins Plant

 Don’t fertilize in the winter months, when its growth slows, whether or not it is in a true dormancy.

-It’s important to avoid over-fertilizing, because whatever excess nutrients the plants can’t absorb can burn the roots.
+Avoid over-fertilizing because whatever excess nutrients the plants can’t absorb can burn the roots.

-The best choice is to use an organic fertilizer formulated specifically for cacti or succulents, and follow the package instructions.
+The best choice is to use an organic fertilizer formulated specifically for cacti or succulents and follow the package instructions.

 Info: Avoid any fertilizer (chemical or organic) that has an NPK ratio where the nitrogen (N) is higher than the phosphorus (P) or potassium (K).
 An even balance is preferable for succulents.
-If this language is unfamiliar to you, or you want more tips, check out our complete guide to fertilizing succulents.

 Propagation